 Esther Hannon has worked in international development for over 25 years, specializing in democratic governance and human rights, Latin American politics and development, gender equality, and rule of law.
-Her management experience includes projects involving good governance, civil society development, anti corruption, legal reform, human rights and access to justice.
-She has a Ph.D from the University of Virginia, where she has also taught courses on international economic and political development with a focus on democracy and human rights.
+Her management and technical experience include projects involving good governance, civil society development, anti corruption, legal reform, human rights and access to justice.
+She has a Ph.D from the University of Virginia, where she has also taught courses on international economic and political development with a focus on democracy, rule of law and human rights.

 Esther Hannon, Partner